wanchain/wanx/docs/btc-inbound.md

 ```

-__Advanced Version__: if you need to handle the steps separately, like if some
+__Advanced Usage__: if you need to handle the steps separately, like if some
 steps need to happen on the client and others on the server, you can manually
 handle each step of the crosschain transaction.